xenago/libnss_shim/README.md

     - `get_entry_by_name(str name)` - Response should be the same format as `get_all_entries()`, but only a single record.
-    - *Note*: The final field, `reserved`, is seemingly unused in practice and is typically omitted
+    - *Note*: The final field, `reserved`, is seemingly unused in practice and is typically omitted.

 ## Security